Chinemerem2025/AccountingLedger/README.md

 2. Images of the App Screens
 3. Interesting code
 # Description
-Accounting Ledger is a Java application that records daily debit and credit for both business and individual use.
-It is designed for businesses or individuals to record deposits and payments (debit) of their day-to-day transactions.
+Accounting Ledger is a Java-based application that records daily debit and credit transactions, suitable for both individuals and businesses.
+It allows users to log deposits and payments, storing all entries in a CSV file for easy record-keeping and reporting.

- When the application starts, the user is presented with a Main Menu that offers four options: Deposit, Make Payment, Ledger, and Exit.
-If the user selects either the Deposit or Make Payment option, all entries will be saved in a CSV file.

-If the user chooses the Ledger option, it will open a LedgerMenu option where the user can view all entries, deposit, or payment entries in the CSV file.
-In the Ledger Menu, there is an option to view a report.
-If the user chooses to view report, the ReportMenu will open, providing options to filter the information by Month-to-Date, Previous Month, Year-to-Date, Previous Year, or by Vendor.
+# Application Flow:
+When launched, the application presents a Main Menu with the following options:

+Deposit

+Record a deposit transaction.

+Data is saved to a transactions.csv file.

+Make Payment

+Record a payment (debit) transaction.

+Data is saved to the same transactions.csv file.

+# Ledger

+Opens the Ledger Menu, where users can:

+View all transactions

+View only deposits

+View only payments

+View reports

+# Reports
+Within the Ledger Menu, users can open the Report Menu to filter and view transactions based on:

+Month-to-Date

+Previous Month

+Year-to-Date

+Previous Year

+Vendor Search

+This helps users analyze their financial activity over different periods or by specific vendors.
 # Images
 ![image](https://github.com/user-attachments/assets/cf118b1d-d855-4cee-9ecd-afb11f7059b4)
 # Main Menu & Ledger Menu